 - MCJ 199 Capstone (4 units)*

-*Each option will run one section of MCJ 199.
-A student would take the section run by the option that the student is in.
+*Each option offers one section of MCJ 199, the capstone class.
+You must take the section offered by your option.
 For example, an advertising/PR student would take the advertising/PR section of 199.
 The capstone classes all require permission numbers to enroll.

 The Option Requirements